 It is important to know that the legally effective transfer of a property takes place at the land registry and not at the notary.
 Notaries are not authorized to make entries in the land registry in Turkey.
 Nevertheless, they play an important role in the sale of properties.
 On the one hand, they instruct sellers and buyers about their rights and obligations arising from the purchase contract.
 On the other hand, they are obliged - and practice this conscientiously - to involve a sworn interpreter with foreign citizens.
 If the contracting parties - usually the responsibility of the buyer - have not appointed a sworn interpreter, the notary will call in an interpreter and the processing of the case will be suspended until then.

 Despite the notarial certification, the sales contract signed by the notary only fulfills the function of a promise to sell or a written letter of intent, because, as stated above, the notary can not excecute the final purchase transaction for real estate under Turkish law.
 This sales promise does not offer sufficient protection against malicious intentions of the seller, despite notarial certification.
-In his own interest, the buyer should ascertain whether tax debts, mortgages or other charges in favor of third parties are registered for this property in the land registry.
-A competent property specialits or lawyer can also determine whether the alleged person or group of persons who act as seller are the actual the owners.
+In his own interest, the buyer should ascertain whether tax debts, mortgages, or other charges in favor of third parties are registered for this property in the land registry.
+Competent property specialists or lawyers can also determine whether the alleged person or group of persons who act as sellers are the actual owners.